tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 different definitions, the blocks ``electron_mobility`` and ``hole_mobility`` will override the common ``mobility`` block.

-The default model is the constant mobility model.
-The parameters for the different mobility models are needed for both electrons and holes.
-In the material files they are specified with a common keyword in arrays, e.g.
+The *default* model is the constant mobility model.
+The parameters for the different mobility models are to be  specified  for both electrons and holes.
+In the material files they are specified with a common keyword in arrays of two elements,  respectively for electrons and holes, e.g.

 ..  math::
     :nowrap: